-Financial assets carried at FVTPL are initially recorded at fair value and transaction costs are expensed in the consolidated statement of loss.
+Financial assets carried at FVTPL are initially recorded at fair value and transaction costs are expensed in profit or loss.
 Realized and unrealized gains and losses arising from changes in the fair value of the financial assets held at FVTPL are included in the profit or loss in the period in which they arise.